 Where It Works

-How It Helps |
+| Situation | How It Helps |

 |---|---|

-Gives you the extra amperage to tackle thicker panels and decorative work without upgrading to a heavy industrial machine. |
+| Hobby Fabrication | Gives you extra amperage for thicker panels and decorative work without stepping up to a heavy industrial machine. |

-On 220V it can handle AR500 and thicker mild steel with fewer passes, saving time on jobs that need clean, quick cuts. |
+| Tough Plate Cuts | On 220V, it may handle thicker mild steel with fewer passes, saving time on jobs that need clean, quick cuts. |

-The small footprint and included accessories make it easy to pack for site work, provided you have a compatible power source. |
+| Portable Jobs | The small footprint and included accessories make it easier to pack for site work, provided you have a compatible power source. |

-Adds a higher-capacity cutter to a small shop without a big learning curve, and the consumable set gets you started immediately. |
+| Starter Shop Upgrade | Adds a higher-capacity cutter to a small shop without a big learning curve, and the consumable set helps you start sooner. |

 Durability

-Generally good for hobby and light professional use; many users report reliable performance, though long-term durability under heavy continuous duty remains less proven.
+Generally good for hobby and light professional use.
+Many users report reliable performance, though long-term durability under heavy continuous duty remains less proven.

 Key Benefits